Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: High-latitude and radial contributions to the photospheric emission

 \section{High-latitude and radial contributions to the photospheric emission}

-Three ingredients are needed in order to post-process the transition to transparency: the local comoving spectral shape, the distribution of the last scattering radius and angle, and the radial cooling of radiation as the jet transitions to transparency.
+Three ingredients are needed in order to post-process the transition to transparency: the local comoving spectral shape at the photosphere, the distribution of the last scattering radius and angle, and the radial cooling of radiation as the jet transitions to transparency.
 The spectral shape is obtained from \texttt{Komrad}.
 The probability density for the last scattering as a function of radius, $r$, and comoving propagation direction, $\mu = \cos\theta$, where $\theta$ is the angle between the comoving radial direction and the line-of-sight, is given by equation (B16) in \citet{Beloborodov2011}.
 The radial cooling profile is obtained from the full scale transfer simulation code \texttt{radshock} \citep{Lundman2018}.
 The broadened spectrum is then obtained by integrating the local spectrum over radius (or optical depth) and angle.
+This prescription assumes that there is no structure to the jet, i.e., that the comoving spectrum does not change with angle within $1/\Gamma$ to the line of sight of the observer.